OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:44

-She came up behind him and touched the edge of his cloak, and immediately her bleeding stopped.
+She approached from behind and touched the edge of his cloak, and immediately her bleeding ceased.

 ## Luke 8:45